Sfx-re/vidllux/README.md

 Vidllux Engine = 🔒 Proprietary + 🚀 Multiplayer Framework + 🎨 Fully Custom + 💡 Internal Studio Use Only
 **Protected: no entity, including Rockstar, can legally claim or remove the source code.**

+---

+## 🎮 Requirements & Legal Notice

+Vidllux is a proprietary modification platform and requires a **legally purchased copy of Grand Theft Auto V** to function.
+Purchase of Vidllux **does not include GTA V**.
+Users must obtain GTA V from authorized retailers before using Vidllux.

+Vidllux is fully independent and licensed under the **DJsiita Studios Proprietary License**. disclaimer